 Many patients do not do an adequate job with plaque removal when using a manual toothbrush.
 Such patients can benefit from a more sophisticated plaque removal instruments.

-Sonicare toothbrushes retail, between $60 and $170 depending on the model.
+Sonicare toothbrushes retail, between $60 and $270 depending on the model.
 All models will provide the same type of cleaning and models vary primarily in features, like gum massage mode, an ultra-violet sterilization feature and a ramp up power feature.
-Recently, the manufacturer of Sonicare has introduced child and adolescent models that are AA battery powered and a lower priced rechargeable model.
+Recently, the manufacturer of Sonicare has introduced child and adolescent models that are a lower priced rechargeable model.

 All rechargeable Sonicare models will typically hold a charge for 2 or more weeks, allowing the Sonicare to accompany its owner on vacations without having to lug the charging base along.
 The brush head on the Sonicare is replaceable and as such, more than one user can take advantage of the Sonicare by purchasing addition brush head which are color coded for easy identification.